Kinchela Aboriginal Boys' Training Home: Description of the site

-The main home building was designed in a U shape with its open end facing the road.
+The main home building was designed in a U-shape with its open end facing the road.
 The recreation hall/ gymnasium and dining rooms were located in the southern wing.
 The big boys dormitory was located in the centre and the small boys dormitory was located in the northern wing.
 The centre of the U was used for assembly and the boys would march from here around to the separate school building that was located on the northern side of the main building.
 Kitchens and stores were located behind the main building.
 All of these building have since been adapted for use by Benelong Haven.

 There was a laundry building on the southern boundary but this has been demolished.
 There was also a managers' residence at the front on the southern boundary that has been demolished.
 Out the front was also an orchard and was generally a "no go" area for the boys.

 There are two intact staff residences at the northern end of the property facing the road.
 Between these buildings and the school were the football field and the swimming pool.
 Along the eastern boundary of the front lot were a number of ancillary buildings housing the milk separator, stores and a wood shed which doubled as a punishment room.

 Benelong Haven took over the use of the property in 1976, several years after the Home was closed.
 The former home buildings were then renovated in 1988.
 The buildings were re-clad, reroofed and refurbished.
 A verandah was constructed interconnecting the complex of main buildings so that it could function during floods, fit outs were made for offices and accommodation and three new houses were built next to the former football field.
 The swimming pool has been filled in and the managers house has been demolished.

 The buildings were reported to be in good condition as at 7 July 2011.
 The property is reasonably intact.
-The layout is retained however buildings have been re-clad and adapted to other uses.
+The layout had been retained, but some buildings had been re-clad and adapted to other uses.

-Heritage listing
+Heritage listing and historical significance

 The policies and practices of the New South Wales Government described below are historic and are not current policies and practices.

 The former Kinchela Aboriginal Boys' Training Home provides tangible evidence of the historic Government policy and practice of taking Aboriginal children away from their families and communities, severing all ties with their culture in order to assimilate them into white Australian society.
 Placement of Aboriginal boys in an institution that has become notoriously known as a place where cruelty, abuse and deprivation were an everyday occurrence, has caused ongoing health problems and cultural dislocation for the former residents and associated problems within the Aboriginal community.
 The place is associated with commemoration and healing of these individuals and communities and is a means to reconnect to the past.